Sacchan-VRC/SaccFlightAndVehicles/README.txt

 Reversing Pitch Strength Multi (new in 1.2)
 Reversing Yaw Strength Multi
 Reversing Roll Strength Multi
-When moving backwards through the air, your plane's rotational inputs can but multiplied.
-Does'nt effect axis with thrust vectoring enabled.
+When moving backwards through the air, your plane's rotational input strengths can but multiplied.
+Doesn't effect any axis with thrust vectoring value above 0.

 Pitch Down Str Multi
 Allows you to set a seperate rotation speed for pulling down.